IlluvatarEru/kdb-tick-marketdata/README.md

 ## Set up

-This project expects you ot have `kdb+/q` installed and the below folder structure:
+This project expects you to have `kdb+/q` installed and the below folder structure:

 ```
 C:/dev/kdb-tick-marketdata/